con-mac/Infrastructure_Workshop_Session/workshop-materials/test-with-existing-account.md

    - Verify 2-tier app is deployed
    - Test application access
    - Check resource availability
+   - Verify you can see all lab resources

 3. **Test Lab Workflow**
    - Complete a sample lab challenge
    - Verify all required resources are available
    - Test any lab-specific functionality
+   - Verify you can modify resources as needed

+4. **Verify Security**
+   - Confirm you're logged in as student1 (not root)
+   - Check that you have appropriate permissions
+   - Verify you can't access root-level functions

 ### Step 7: Update Dashboard for Monitoring